influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 the `[config-override].enabled` property must be set to `true`.

-Generally, specific sections of the configuration can be viewed as JSON files by GETting them from the context path built from the `config` endpoint.
+Generally, specific sections of the configuration can be viewed as JSON files by GETting them from the context path built by their identifier from the `config` endpoint.
 For example, to get the table groupings of InfluxDB properties, use the context `/kapacitor/v1/config/influxdb`.
 Security sensitive fields such as passwords, keys and security tokens are redacted when using GET.

 Properties can be altered by POSTing a JSON document to the endpoint.
 The JSON document must contain a `set` field with a map of the properties to override and